Abdominal Adhesions

 Do I need treatment for abdominal adhesions?

-Most adhesions cause no symptoms and don’t require any therapy at all.
+Most adhesions don’t cause symptoms or require treatment.

 Prevention